 We can’t talk about turmeric and curcumin without also mentioning black pepper.
 The Piperine in black pepper increases the absorption of curcumin by 2000% (that’s 20x).
 So, add a little bit of black pepper to whatever you make with turmeric for the greatest benefit.
 It tastes good, too.

 *Do not use turmeric or curcumin if you are using blood thinners such as Warfarin or if you have existing gall bladder disease.

-- a few black peppercorns, or pinch of black pepper
+- a few black peppercorns or a pinch of black pepper

-- Place the orange, turmeric, and caraway seeds in a large saucepan with four cups water.
+- Place the orange, turmeric, and caraway seeds in a large saucepan with four cups of water.

 - Bring to a boil over high heat and continue to boil for about five minutes.
 This will reduce any bitterness in the turmeric.

 - Add the peppercorns or pinch of pepper and steep for a minute or two.

 - Strain through a fine-mesh strainer into mugs and the sweetener of your choice, if desired.

 Want more turmeric?
 Try this salad dressing, too!